-Dr. Benjamin Cabrera was born on March 18, 1920 and enrolled in the University of the Philippines in 1945 when he was about 25.
-This was where and when he got his medical degree after which he decided to pursue further studies in the US and enrolled at Tulane University in New Orleans, Louisiana.
-This was where he studied for and earned a Master’s Degree in Public Health.
-He majored in Public Health and Parasitology.
-He finished with this schooling in 1950.
+Dr. Benjamin Cabrera was born on March 18, 1920.
+For his university education, he enrolled at the University of the Philippines in 1945 when he was 25.
+After graduating with his medical degree, Cabrera then decided to pursue further studies in the US.
+Cabrera enrolled at Tulane University in New Orleans, Louisiana.
+There, he studied for a master’s degree in public health.
+He majored in public health and parasitology.
+Cabrera graduated in 1950.

-Dr. Cabrera was quite prolific and published more than a hundred studies that on medical parasitology and public health.
-Not only did he write and publish his findings but he also made some very important innovations that changed the way diseases from mosquitoes were treated.
-He also made headway into developing treatments for parasite-infested agricultural soil.
-Seeing as his native country relied heavily in agriculture, his findings and innovations brought a lot of benefits to his homeland and alleviate a lot of their problems with land and parasites.
+Cabrera was a prolific researcher and published more than a hundred studies on medical parasitology and public health.
+Not only did he write and publish his findings but he also made some very important innovations that changed the way mosquito-borne diseases were treated.
+He also made progress into developing treatments for parasite-infested agricultural soil.
+Seeing that his native country, the Philippines, relied heavily in agriculture, his findings and innovations brought a lot of benefits to his homeland.

-11 years after he graduated with his Master’s Degree, he and a certain Lee M. Howard conducted the very first study that focused on simian malaria.
-The study was conducted in the Philippines where they found that 8.6% of the animals they tested had malaria.
-The study was admittedly somewhat limited but it did show significant findings and suggested that the cases of simian malaria weren’t really all that significant and didn’t pose a real threat to the Filipino population.
+Eleven years after he graduated with his Master’s Degree, Cabrera worked with Lee M. Howard to conduct the very first study that focused on simian malaria.
+This is a type of malaria that naturally infects non-human primates such as monkeys and apes.
+The study was conducted in the Philippines and it was found that 8.6% of the animals they tested had malaria.
+The study suggested that cases of simian malaria weren’t all that significant and therefore didn’t pose a threat to the Filipino population.

-His works were all significant but one stood out above the rest and it was about the study he conducted on filariasis which is an infectious and parasitic tropical disease that is brought about by infestations of thread-like nematode worms that belong to the Filariodea family.
-Dr, Cabrera’s work on this tropical disease is what garnered him the Philippine Legion of Honor which was a Presidential Award back in the year 1996.
-In his study, he came to know the life cycles and the epidemiology of these parasites and that was how he figured out how to come up with drug treatments that were necessary in keeping people safe from the disease.
-He also figured out ways in which people can stay free of the mosquitoes that spread the parasites that lead to the disease.
-The country was in danger of an epidemic from the mosquitoes and the disease they carried and his study was the one thing that saved them all from disaster.
-His work didn’t just garner him a prestigious award but it also saved a lot of his country-men from developing the disease so it as indeed an award that he truly deserved.
+Cabrera conducted a study on filariasis.
+This is an infectious and parasitic tropical disease that is brought about by an infestation of thread-like nematode worms that belong to the Filariodea family.
+Cabrera’s work on this tropical disease earned him the Philippine Legion of Honor in 1996.
+In his study, he learnt the life cycle and the epidemiology of these worm parasites.
+Cabrera then devised drug treatments to keep the population safe from the disease.
+He also established ways in which the public could stay free of the mosquitoes that spread the parasites that lead to the disease.

 Significance of his Works

-Seeing as the Philippines is both a tropical and agricultural country, it just makes sense that his works and innovations were considered innovative and ground-breaking.
-They really changed the way people lived and the quality of their lives.
+The Philippines is both a tropical and agricultural country, so his works and innovations were considered innovative and ground-breaking.
+They changed the way people lived and improved the quality of their lives.
 His findings gave the people and government a fighting chance to defend themselves against the many parasites that plagues them.